Accessible Learning Labs — Knowledge Resource

 In Practice — Illustrated Scenario

-Illustrative scenario — composite
+Illustrated scenario — composite

-What the intake conversations revealed
+What the intake conversations surfaced

 Designing the arc

-The moment the facilitation became genuinely uncomfortable
+The moment the facilitation became uncomfortable

-What the co-design session produced that the facilitators had not anticipated
+What the co-design session produced

-What didn't change
+What did not change

 ↑ Back to contents